Dan-Storm/trainstation_front_end_capstone/README.md

 # TrainStation

 TrainStation is a workout building and timing app.
 This project was created as an assigment for Nashville Software School.
-This is my "front end" capstone.
+This is my front end capstone.

 ## Installation